MascotPhp/Mascot/doc/internals.rst

 Internals
 =========

-This chapter will tell you how Silex works internally.
+This chapter will tell you how Mascot works internally.

-Silex
+Mascot
 -----

 Application
 ~~~~~~~~~~~

-The application is the main interface to Silex.
+The application is the main interface to Mascot.
 It implements Symfony's
 `HttpKernelInterface
 <https://api.symfony.com/master/Symfony/Component/HttpKernel/HttpKernelInterface.html>`_,
 so you can pass a `Request